nplan-io/ml_paper_club/README.md

 ## Joining Instructions ##

-Paper Club is now remote, with an in-person session approximately every 4 weeks.
+Paper Club is remote and held every other week.
 As always, Thursdays 12h30 London, but via webinar or in our office in Whitechapel.
 During the session feel free to ask and answer questions or make a comment about the paper.
 This is a discussion rather than a presentation.
 Bear in mind that these meetings may be recorded for dissemination purposes.

 ## Next meetup's paper ##